jatinhasijabluesven/railwaywebapp/README.md

 Python dateutil library

 ## Usage
-Create a virtual environment inside raiwaywebapp directary.
+Create a virtual environment inside raiwaywebapp directary.</br>
-Run the Flask on local server
+Run the Flask on local server.</br>
 Enter the station code and timestamp between which you want to view the trains.

 ## Web Scraping